-9-year-old killed in crash in University of Memphis area
+9-year-old killed, two children injured in crash in Orange Mound

-Memphis, Tenn. — Memphis police say a 9-year-old girl is dead after an early morning crash.
+Memphis, Tenn. -- Memphis police say a 9-year-old girl is dead after an early morning crash in Orange Mound.

 The crash reportedly happened just before 5 a.m.
 Sunday morning, at the intersection of Spottswood and Goodwyn.

+As he continued to look in the truck he saw another child.

+He brought them into his home with his family, told a neighbor to dial 911 and went back out to help Racqual Conner, the woman who he says is their mother.

-Police say a truck left the roadway and crashed into a tree on the south side of the road.
+Police say the truck left the roadway and crashed into a tree on the south side of the road.
 9-year-old Jaliya Lewis, along with two other children, was taken to the hospital.

 While the other two children received non-life threatening injuries, Lewis died from hers.